NDIA Event Code of Conduct & Harassment Policy

 EVENT CODE OF CONDUCT

-NDIA’s Events Code of Conduct applies to all National Defense Industrial Association (NDIA), National Training & Simulation Association (NTSA), and Women in Defense (WID) meeting-related events, whether in-person at public or private facilities, on-line or during virtual events.
-NDIA, NTSA and WID are committed to providing a productive and welcoming environment for all participants.
+NDIA’s Event Code of Conduct applies to all National Defense Industrial Association (NDIA), National Training & Simulation Association (NTSA), Emerging Technologies Institute (ETI), and Women In Defense (WID) meeting-related events, whether in person at public or private facilities, online, or during virtual events.
+NDIA, NTSA, ETI, and WID are committed to providing a productive and welcoming environment for all participants.
 All participants are expected to abide by this code as well as NDIA’s ethical principles and practices.

 Harassment – behavior that intimidates, torments, disturbs, or threatens a person on any basis including age, gender identity, sexual orientation, ancestry, color, disability, national origin, race/ethnicity, religion/creed, or other factors.